 So, you’re thinking about renting for the first time.

 For some, this could be a daunting prospect.
 You’ve probably heard stories of landlords from hell or mould-ridden rooms not fit for human habitation.

 But renting isn’t always like that.
 Especially if you know what you’re looking for.

 From property searching to the final stages, here’s what you need to know.

 I want to rent a property, where do I start?

 The first thing to consider is your budget.

-Add up your monthly outgoings – what you’ve got left could give you a good indication on what you can afford to rent.
+What you’ve got left could give you a good indication on what you can afford to pay in rent.

 You can look at what you’ll realistically be able to afford each month and ask yourself some questions like, “Do I need a housemate?”
 Or, “Will I save on living costs if I move out of the town centre?”

-Then you should think about how long you want to rent for.
-The minimum term is 6 months.
+Then think about how long you want to rent for.
+The minimum term tends to be six months.